The Wellness Tourism Revolution

 For laid-back Aussie beach life with a touch of luxury, plenty of privacy and your very own swimming pool, Fat Frog Beach Houses is the perfect choice.
 The holiday home is located just a short walk from the captivating beach in Byron Bay, the mellow surf town that’s long been known for its surfer and hippie communities.
 If the novelty of fantastic waves and sunning yourself on the sand wears off, hike up to Cape Byron Lighthouse to touch the most easterly point of Australia.

-A harbourside apartment, Sydney
+A harborside apartment, Sydney

-A harbourside apartment, Sydney, New South Wales
+A harborside apartment, Sydney, New South Wales

 For those who enjoy a good spin, here's a list of cycle-friendly cities.